NRLMMD-GEOIPS/geoips/docs/source/starter/installation.rst

 - Make the installation script executable, and run the installer.
   Accept the license terms and cofirm the location.
-- You would see a message from installer asking to close and re-open the shell at the end of installation which is not required.
+- You will see a message from the installer asking you to close and re-open the shell at the end of the installation, but this step is not required.

   .. code:: bash